opinion

 Make Your Streams Extra Hot This Summer

 As temperatures rise this summer, cam performers may notice a dip in traffic.
-However, by tapping into current trends and understanding your audience better, you can keep your streams lively and engaging.
-Since the vast majority of fans now consume camming content on their phones, why not do the same by reaching into your pocket for your own phone and treating your fans to some outdoor streams?
+However, by tapping into current trends in viewing habits, as well as your own creativity, you can keep your streams extra lively and engaging.
+As an example, since the vast majority of fans now consume camming content on their phones, why not do the same by reaching into your pocket for your own phone and treating your fans to some outdoor streams?
 Here are five tips on how to “go mobile” effectively.

 Prioritize Privacy